kesmik/doctor-search-beep/README.md

 This repository contains an example script that could help you to find free slots for doctor apointment in Lithuania.

-This script periodically fetches data from website and beeps if apointment entries are found
+This script periodically fetches data from website and notifies if apointment entries are found

 Initially it is intended to run on [AML-S805X-AC (La Frite)](https://libre.computer/products/s805x/) to not waste electricity but can be easily modified to run on any HW